raydac/jprol/README.md

     }
 ```
 # How to define new operators in library
-If you want to define more than one operator in your library, you should use ProlOperators annotation for your library class.
+There is way to define more than one operator in your library, for such purposes you should use the `@ProlOperators` annotation.
 ```Java
 @ProlOperators(Operators = {
     @ProlOperator(Priority = 700, Type = Operator.OPTYPE_XFX, Name = "is"),